SURFfplo/compose-moodle-stack/README.md

 # data uitwisseling
 Aanaken van een admin user
-Aanmaken van toegang tot de webservices en de bijbehorende tokens op basis vande bestaande user Here you will find instructions to create Web Services on Moodle.
+Aanmaken van toegang tot de webservices en de bijbehorende tokens op basis van de bestaande user

+Here you will find instructions to create Web Services on Moodle.
 I am not a Moodle expert.
 I have collected the information below from may different sources and I have eliminated their errors to give you an easy to follow tutorial together with a working example.
 This tutorial creates a web service enabled to create a new user and then enroll this user to a course.